 There is always a way to be gyaru

 Can’t wear circle lens?
 You can still be gyaru.
 Have short hair?
 Still gyaru.
 Plus-sized?
 Still gyaru.
 I’ve had so many people ask ‘but can I still be gyaru if…?’ and my answer is always YES.
-There is no limit when it comes to gyaru, so don’t let anything hold you back from doing it.

 And don’t forget to have fun!